2. What causes young-onset dementia?

 Everyone’s experience of dementia is different, but for all the dementias mentioned above most people will become more frail as the condition progresses.
 This means that they will gradually become dependent on others for their care.

-This may be very difficult for all those affected to think about.
+This may be very difficult for all those affected tothink about.
 However, knowing this can enable the person with dementia to think ahead about the kind of treatment and care they might want.
 Many people decide to set up a Lasting power of attorney or make an advance decision before they reach this stage.
 This gives the person input into how they will be cared for.
 It also allows carers and family to think about these aspects too.
 For more on ‘advance care planning’ see factsheets 472, Lasting power of attorney and 463, Advance decisions and advance statements.

-A wide range of other diseases can cause symptoms of dementia, often along with other symptoms (eg spleen or liver problems) which can be very different.
+A wide range of other diseases can cause symptoms of dementia, often along with other symptoms (such as spleen or liver problems) which can be very different.

 These diseases include inherited metabolic disorders such as Gaucher’s disease, Tay Sach’s disease and Niemann-Pick’s disease.
 These develop more often in childhood or adolescence and so their development in someone’s 30s or 40s is much later than usual.

-Other causes of dementia symptoms in younger people include hormone disorders (eg thyroid problems, Addison's disease), vitamin (eg B12) deficiencies, inflammatory conditions (eg multiple sclerosis) and infections (eg HIV).
+Other causes of dementia symptoms in younger people include hormone disorders (such as thyroid problems, Addison’s disease), vitamin deficiencies, (such as B12) inflammatory conditions (for example multiple sclerosis) and infections (such as HIV).
 Memory problems can also be caused by sleep apnoea, where breathing stops for a few seconds or minutes during sleep.

-These conditions are not discussed further here but it is important that they are diagnosed because some (eg vitamin deficiency, thyroid problems, sleep apnoea) can be treated.
+These conditions are not discussed further here but it is important that they are diagnosed because some (such as vitamin deficiency, thyroid problems, sleep apnoea) can be treated.